 A study of the basic principles to be utilized for personal and family needs.
-Topics covered include the significance of food in the life; the various nutrients and energy; nutrition throughout the life cycle; selection of an adequate diet for health and disease prevention; the problems of over nutrition and under nutrition; and sources of valid nutrition information.
+Topics covered include the significance of food in human life; the various nutrients and energy; nutrition throughout the life cycle; selection of an adequate diet for health and disease prevention; the problems of overnutrition and undernutrition; and sources of valid nutrition information.
 May not be repeated.
 LR